-You’ve probably noticed that store-bought crusts were used (the big aluminum pan gives that away…).
+You probably noticed that store-bought crusts were used (the big aluminum pan gives that away).
 You may want to use your own recipe for double-crust pie, but after trial and error I've found that the chubby little Dough Boy is a much better crust maker than I am.
-These turned out flaky and perfect for this pie.
+These turned out flaky and are great for this pie.

-The key to this filling is the fresh ingredients - peaches, spices, lemon juice.
+The key to the filling of Double-Crust Peach Pie is the fresh ingredients - peaches, spices, lemon juice.
 And yes, you need to throw out that seven-year-old container of nutmeg.

 Double-Crust Fresh Peach Pie

+- Place one of the pie crusts in a 9" pie dish (glass preferably).
 Brush the bottom of one of the pie crusts with some of the beaten egg to keep it from getting soggy later.
+Poke holes in the bottom of the crust with a fork.
 Bake the crust for about 4 minutes and remove from oven.

 Tips and Stuff: